 \subsection{Related Works}

-Our work is motivated by recent progress on approximability of various fundamental geometric optimization problems like finding maximum independent sets~\cite{AdamaszekW14}, minimum hitting set of geometric intersection graphs~\cite{MustafaR10}, and minimum geometric set covers~\cite{MustafaRR14}.
+Our work is motivated by recent progress on approximability of various fundamental geometric optimization problems like finding maximum independent sets~\cite{AdamaszekW14}, minimum hitting set of geometric intersection graphs~\cite{MustafaR10}, and minimum geometric set covers~\cite{Ray}.

-{\bf Dominating Set} The minimum dominating set problem is NP-complete for general graphs~\cite{GareyJ79}.
-From the result of Raz and Safra~\cite{RazS97}, it follows that it is NP-hard even to obtain $c\log \Delta$-approximate dominating set for general graphs, where $\Delta$ is the maximum degree of a node in the graph and $c\,(> 0)$ is any constant (see \cite{LenzenW10}).
+{\bf Dominating-Set:} The minimum dominating-set problem is NP-complete for general graphs~\cite{GareyJ79}.
+From the result of Raz and Safra~\cite{RazS97}, it follows that it is NP-hard even to obtain {a} $(c\log \Delta)$-approximate dominating-set for general graphs, where $\Delta$ is the maximum degree of a node in the graph and $c\,(> 0)$ is any constant (see \cite{LenzenW10}).

 Researchers have studied the problem for different graph classes like planar graphs, intersection graphs, bounded arboricity graphs, etc. Recently, Har-Peled and Quanrud~\cite{Har-PeledQ15} proved that local search produces a PTAS for graphs with polynomially bounded expansion.
-Gibson and Pirwani~\cite{GibsonP10} gave a PTAS for the intersection graphs of arbitrary disks.
+Gibson and Pirwani~\cite{GibsonP10} gave a

+PTAS for the intersection graphs of arbitrary disks.
 Unless $P=NP$~\cite{DinurS14}\footnote{Originally the assumption was $NP\nsubseteq DTIME(n^{O(\log\log n)})$.
-This assumption was improved to $P\neq NP$ recently by Dinur and Steurer~\cite{DinurS14}.}, it is not possible to achieve $(1-\epsilon)\ln n$-approximate dominating set in polynomial time for $n$ homothetic polygons~\cite{Leeuwen-Thesis, Feige98, Viggo-Kann-Thesis}.
+This assumption was improved to $P\neq NP$ recently by Dinur and Steurer~\cite{DinurS14}.}, it is not possible {to compute a} $((1-\epsilon)\ln n)$-approximate dominating-set in polynomial time for $n$ homothetic polygons~\cite{Feige98, Viggo-Kann-Thesis,Leeuwen-Thesis}.
 Erlebach and van Leeuwen \cite{ErlebachL08} proved that the problem is APX-hard for the intersection graphs of axis-parallel rectangles, ellipses, $\alpha$-fat objects of constant description complexity, and of convex polygons with $r$-corners ($r\geq 4$), i.e., there is no PTAS for these unless $P=NP$.